 Yes, correct.
 Yes.
-I graduated as a documentary filmmaker, and me and my husband (Maté Vincze) were classmates back then.
+I graduated as a documentary filmmaker, and my husband (Maté Vincze) and I were classmates back then.
 It was originally his topic since he was really interested in the topic of adoptions.
 He started to research this topic, and he came across this thing with the six weeks.

 It’s a relatively new law, like eight years old or something?

 Yes, it is from 2014 In Hungary.
-It always existed in closed adoptions, but not in open ones.1 Open adoption means that the parties know each other.
+It always existed in closed adoptions but not in open ones.
+Open adoption means that the parties know each other.
 It exists everywhere in Europe, in Germany, for example, it’s eight weeks.
 We were talking about it, that we should maybe make a documentary.
-We started to do research and get to know the parties involved, but, the more we got involved, the more we realized that this situation is so vulnerable.
-And if we go very close with our cameras, we might have an influence on the outcome and on the decision, and we didn’t want to do that.
+We started to do research and get to know the parties involved, but the more we got involved, the more we realized that this situation is so vulnerable.
+And if we go very close with our cameras, we might have an influence on the outcome and the decision, and we didn’t want to do that.

 I think documentaries require a certain cruelty which is fine, but I don’t have the skill.
 You know, sometimes I feel like I want to make fiction because I lack that skill.
 With fiction, I don’t feel the urge to switch off the camera or respect privacy.
 I can go close enough.
 So that’s why we decided to write a script and make a fiction film.